Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2026/aspose-slides-for-python-net-26-8-release-notes.md

 import aspose.slides as drawing color = drawing.Color.red
 ```
+{{% /collapse %}}

 This is correct and works in any scope.
 Because the alias is left untouched, an import inside a function body migrates exactly like one at module level:

+{{% collapse title="Not readable code after migration" %}}
 ```python
 def get_red_color():
     import aspose.slides as drawing    # was aspose.pydrawing
     return drawing.Color.red           # unchanged
 ```
+{{% /collapse %}}

 No new name is introduced, so there is nothing that can fall out of scope.
 The only downside is a misleading name: an alias called `drawing` now points at `aspose.slides`.
 Rename it if you care about readability, or make the intent explicit by converting to the plain form:

+{{% collapse title="Readable code after migration" %}}
 ```python
 import aspose.slides as slides color = slides.Color.red
 ```
+{{% /collapse %}}

+#### Documentation

+## Documentation

+The changes described above are covered in detail in [Migrate to the New Engine](https://docs.aspose.com/slides/python-net/migrate-to-new-engine/).

+The article explains what changed and why, lists the errors you may encounter with their fixes, and provides ready-to-run scripts that apply the migration across an entire code base.

 ## OpenSSL 3 is supported